Discovery Logo

 Discovery Logo History

-The first company responsible for developing the channel was Cable Educational Network Inc. She immediately identified the key direction of Discovery, limiting it to showing educational programs.
+The first company responsible for developing the channel was Cable Educational Network Inc. She immediately identified Discovery’s key direction, limiting it to educational programming.
 Films about history, science, flora, and fauna were first available only to US residents.
 International broadcasting began in 1989.
-It expanded quickly because no one had seen such educational and entertainment programs before.
+It expanded quickly because no one had seen such educational and entertainment programs.

 Discovery Channel content was unique.
-It was different from everything that was shown on TV, so it found a huge demand among viewers from different countries.
-In the new millennium, the owners decided to change the concept slightly.
+It differed from everything shown on TV, so it drew huge demand from viewers across different countries.
+In the new millennium, the owners decided to slightly change the concept.
 They increased the volume of programs related to modern realities and focused on the popular science genre.
-This allowed them to expand their fan base further.
+This allowed them to further expand their fan base.
 The main topics of the programs are nature, technology, history, survival, gold mining, disasters, travel, and much more.

-Given the incredible popularity of the Discovery Channel, its logo is familiar to many people.
+Given the Discovery Channel’s incredible popularity, its logo is familiar.
 It changed several times as the brand updated its image to attract viewers.
-But the overall structure has always remained the same: the globe combined with the channel’s name (or integrated into a single “D”).
-The current emblem is also in line with this concept.
+However, the overall structure has always remained the same: the globe combined with the channel’s name (or integrated into a single “D”).
+The current emblem also aligns with this concept.
 It combines the black word “Discovery” and the small globe inside the “D.”

 1985 – 1987